mtliendo/aws-for-frontend-devs/README.md

 This repo can be used workshop-style or as a simple guide so that folks can be introduced to some of the core principles of AWS and its services.

+## PreReq's

+The website that we'll be developing is made with HTML, CSS, and JavaScript, so a basic understanding of those will be helpful, though not necessary.

 ## Topics Covered

 0. Overview